All the facts you need to know about the country itself.

 - It is best to assume that water is NOT safe to drink unless it has been boiled.
 It is always wise to double check locally if in any doubt.

 - Wine tends to be imported and may be expensive; however, local beer and local spirits are reasonably priced and easily available as are soft drinks (Pepsi, Coca Cola etc) and bottled water.

 It is vital that you visit your doctor at least 6 weeks prior to travel.

-- Malaria: It is recommended that precautions against malaria be taken for travel to most regions in Kenya.
+Malaria: It is recommended that precautions against malaria are taken for travel to most regions in Africa.
 We suggest you contact your doctor for advice on which prophylactic is recommended.

 Make sure that you are covered from the moment you place your booking with us!

 - We strongly recommend you take out Comprehensive Travel Insurance at the time of booking your trip.